jilliangmeehan/looore/content/Books/The Little Witch and the Undying Fire.md

 Astrologists and diviners are, in essence, performing weight calculations on the sky-shroud, the cosmos, and the "archon" and "virtual" celestial bodies, before deducing individual developmental tendencies from world to world.
 But the relative weight of the sky-shroud over our planet is just way, way too great, and so, investigating it already allows us to obtain very precise results.
 As for the world the little witch and astrologist were on, they would have to go through the entire formula.

 After the little witch finished listening, she was very impressed by the fortune teller's learning and technique.
 Now they could speak of the matter of familiarhood.
 To be a witch's familiar was to share in her magic, and with magic, one could peer into more destinies.
 That said, becoming a familiar could have unforeseen side effects — it was hard to say what might happen.
 Yes!
-That's what the blood-green [[moon]] means: great change, which can't be judged as good or ill by the outcome.
+That's what the blood-green [[Moon|moon]] means: great change, which can't be judged as good or ill by the outcome.
 See how it all comes together?
 We didn't go off-topic!

 "It is a shame that I am still not a great witch.
 I can't make you my familiar yet, " said the little witch.